feihong/dockerfiles/centos-7-dart/README.md

     mkdir dart-sdk
     cd dart-sdk
     fetch dart
+    cd sdk
     tools/build.py --mode=release --arch=x64 runtime

 The fetch step actually takes a really long time.
+It may actually error out (for me, it was unable to install some fuchsia thing).
+Regardless, proceed with the build step.

-The standalone executable should be at `out/ReleaseX64/dart`.
+Once the build has completed, the standalone executable can be found at `out/ReleaseX64/dart`.